rceid/Peru_party_switchers/peru_party_switchers/README.txt

 	1) Please install Google Chrome, if you have not already.

-	2) In the "/project" directory, run the install shell script with the command '$ sh install.sh'.
+	2) In this directory, "Projects/peru_party_switchers", run the install shell script with the command '$ sh install.sh'.

 	3) Activate the virtual environment with the command '$ source